yyu233/StudyNote/Linux/KernelModule.md

 **Never replace modules from the kernel package by overwriting files: this would lead to inconsistencies between the file system and the RPM database.**

 ## Kernel Module Packages ##
 Kernel Module Package spec files define a main package, and a sub-package for each kernel flavor supported.
 The kernel-flavor-specific sub-packages are defined with the %kernel_module_package rpm macro.
 The macro automatically determines for which kernel flavors to generate sub-packages.
+BuildRequires tag in the spec file will pull the module-init-tools, kernel-source, kernel-syms and kernel-devel packages into the build root.